-• Governance
+Governance

-The Remuneration Committee is a BPI IFL Board level committee that reviews and approves BPI IFL's remuneration policy.
-The consistent, continuing implementation of the policy shall be the responsibility of the Board and the local human resources personnel.
-An annual review of the policy shall be conducted and passed upon by the Board to ensure compliance with the guideline.
+The Remuneration Committee is a BPI Wealth Hong Kong Board level committee that reviews and approves BPI Wealth's Hong Kong remuneration policy.
+The consistent continuing implementation of the policy shall be the responsibility of the Board and the local human resources personnel.
+An annual review of the policy shall be conducted and passed upon by the Board to ensure compliance with the guidelines.